xgandibleux/jTeachOPT/README.md

 Algorithms/procedures implemented :
 -  Generator of instances for the 01UKP
--  Solution by descend constructive method for the 01UKP
+-  Solution computed by descend constructive method for the 01UKP
 -  Random feasible solution for the 01UKP
--  Upper bound by linear relaxation of the 01UKP
+-  Upper bound computed by linear relaxation of the 01UKP
 -  Simple exploration heuristic (heuExplore)
 -  Simulated Annealing metaheuristic (metaSA)
 -  swap move for the 01UKP (swap)
 -  add_or_drop move for the 01UKP (addOrDrop)
--  Computing and plotting of solutions and the cooling schedule (examenRefroidissement)
+-  Plotting solutions and the cooling schedule